deadlydog/deadlydog.github.io/_posts/2024-05-24-A-simple-PowerShell-script-template-I-use-when-creating-new-scripts.md

 I also have the template stored as [a GitHub gist here](https://gist.github.com/deadlydog/d04b5d43170a90d8bc0143373d90010f), which may be more up-to-date than the code in this post.

 I typically define all of my functions in the `begin` block, and then call them from the `process` block as needed.
+I also put the `process` block before the `begin` and `end` blocks.
-This helps keep the primary script code front-and-center at the top of the script, and makes it easier to see what the script is doing at a glance.
+This helps keep the primary script code (in the `process` block) front-and-center at the top of the script, and makes it easier to see what the script is doing at a glance.
 If I need to see the details of a function I can use <kbd>F12</kbd> to jump to the function definition.
 Often times I just want a high-level overview of what the script is doing though, and reading the `process` block provides that.
+I like to think of the `process` block like the table of contents or list of chapters in a book; it gives you a quick high-level summary of everything in the book and allows you to jump straight to the section you're interested in, without having to read the entire book.

 In a traditional script without a `begin` block, you would need to define all of your functions before you call them, meaning you'd have to scroll down and hunt for where the script code actually starts executing commands.
-Following the convention of defining functions in the `begin` block, you can just look at the `process` block to see where the script code starts executing.
+Following the convention of defining functions in the `begin` block, you can just look at the `process` block to see where the script actually starts executing non-boilerplate code.

 Here is a contrived example of how a script using this template might look: